 The PPIC Water Policy Center spurs innovative water management solutions that support a healthy economy, environment, and society—now and for future generations.

 California is at a crossroads in managing its water resources.
-The drought has sparked significant policy activity, but much work lies ahead.
+Recent crises like the 2012–16 drought and the near-failure of the Oroville Dam spillway have sparked significant policy reforms, but much work lies ahead.
 With significant changes expected in the state’s population, economy, and climate—and pressures from aging infrastructure and a deteriorating environment—California needs to develop meaningful, lasting, forward-looking water policies.

 The center concentrates on three critical, interrelated challenges facing California’s water in the 21st century:

 Ensuring clean and reliable water supplies: Investigating and encouraging comprehensive, integrated approaches to water quality and quantity

 Building healthy and resilient ecosystems: Promoting the development of sustainable ecosystems using practical approaches to watershed management